wsamuelw/linear-regression-in-r/README.md

 # linear regression in r
-a demo for simple linear regression in r
+a demo for simple and multiple linear regression in r